cowprotocol/docs/docs/cow-protocol/tutorials/cow-explorer/order.md

 As CoW Explorer is meant to help users visualize their signed orders, a critical parameter to show is the _state_ of the signed order.
 This parameter has the following status:

 - **Open** (pending)**:** State for a standing order.
 Orders in this state are being considered by the solvers.
-It is the entry state for all orders, the default from the moment the order is placed.
+It is the entry state for all orders[^presign], the default from the moment the order is placed.
 From here the order can transition to all other states.
 - **Filled:** State for an executed/settled order.
 Orders in this state have been executed and the corresponding funds transferred to the target account.
 Orders in this state will have available a link to the corresponding Etherscan settlement transaction.
 This settlement transaction would contain your order's execution and any other orders that are part of the same batch.
 - **Expired:** State for orders that have not been executed.
 Orders in this state have not been executed during the defined expiration time.
 - **Cancelled:** State for orders that have been cancelled.
 Orders in this state have been cancelled as per user request.
 - **Partially-filled:** State for orders that have been partially executed.
 Parts of the order have been executed and the corresponding funds transferred to the target account.
 - **Pre-signing:** State for orders that are to be pre-signed.
 Commonly used for orders submitted from a Smart Contract wallet, such as the [Safe](https://safe.global/) wallet.

+[^presign]: Except for pre-signed orders, where the first state is **Pre-signing**.